-This study of the fiscal effects of the Norwegian pension reform of 2011 takes the three abovementioned types of effects into account by combining a detailed DMS model with a CGE model.4 Since our DMS model captures all details in the former and the new pension system, as well as an almost complete representation of the relevant population heterogeneity, we are able to produce more accurate estimates of the public pension expenditures than pure CGE-analyses, contingent on individual age-earnings profiles.
+This study of the fiscal effects of the Norwegian pension reform of 2011 takes the three abovementioned types of effects into account by combining a detailed DMS model with a CGE model.
+Since our DMS model captures all details in the former and the new pension system, as well as an almost complete representation of the relevant population heterogeneity, we are able to produce more accurate estimates of the public pension expenditures than pure CGE analyses, contingent on individual age-earnings profiles.
 Whereas most of the papers referred to above study stylized reforms, the ability to account for details allow us to address the effects of an actual pension reform.
 Our CGE model is designed to capture those mechanisms that are most important in analyses of long run fiscal effects.
-In particular, it provides a rather detailed determination of the bases for direct and indirect taxes.
-Our paper shares the same main purpose and approach as Holmøy and Stensnes (2008), but differs from the latter and other previous Norwegian reform studies by analysing the implemented reform rather than reform proposals, by providing another set of sensitivity analyses, and by considering other mechanisms for neutralizing the fiscal reform effects through tax adjustments.
+In particular, it provides a rather detailed determination of the bases for direct taxes levied on households and the business sector, as well as indirect taxes.
+Our paper shares the same main purpose and approach as Holmøy and Stensnes (2008), but differs from the latter and other previous